 |Day 6||Local Cooking Class in Florence||Florence|

-|Day 10||Drive to Siena, stop in San Gimignano||Siena|
+|Day 10||Drive to Siena via San Gimignano||Siena|

-|Day 11||Chianti Wine Tasting from Siena||Siena|
+|Day 11||Chianti Wine Tasting Tour||Siena|

-|Day 12||Drive from Siena to Rome||Rome|
+|Day 12||Drive to Rome, Explore||Rome|

-|Day 13||Vatican Tour: Museums, Sistine Chapel & St Peter's Basilica||Rome|
+|Day 13||Vatican Tour: Museums, Sistine Chapel & St. Peter's Basilica||Rome|

-|Day 14||Visit the Colosseum & Roman Forum||Rome|
+|Day 14||Walking Tour of the Colosseum & Roman Forum||Rome|

 |Day 15||Depart Rome|

-Day 1: Arrive in Venice
+Day 1: Arrive in Venice, Explore

-Venice in northern Italy is famous for both industry and tourism.
-With nicknames like "Queen of the Adriatic", "City of Water", and "The Floating City", it's clear that the city's myriad canals are its main draw.
-Stretching across 117 small islands in the marshy Venetian Lagoon along the Adriatic Sea, the city has long been a commercial and cultural hub thanks to its strategic placement.
-Silk, grains, spices, and art were traded through the Middle Ages, making Venice very wealthy.
+Located in northern Italy, Venice is famous for both industry and tourism.
+With nicknames like "Queen of the Adriatic," "City of Water," and "The Floating City," it's clear that the city's myriad canals are its main draw.
+Stretching across 117 small islands in the marshy Venetian Lagoon along the Adriatic Sea, Venice has long been a commercial and cultural hub thanks to its strategic placement.
+Silk, grains, spices, and art were traded through the Middle Ages, which all contributed to Venice's wealth.

-In the evening head to the Cannaregio District, site of the former Jewish Ghetto.
-The area is filled with great restaurants, bars, & shops offering kosher Venetian specialties, a Jewish museum, and several tourist-friendly synagogues.
+The city is also famous for its many beautiful historic attractions, such as Piazza San Marco (St. Mark's Square) and Grand Canal.
+Before you experience these highlights, consider taking a gondola to a lesser-visited neighborhood called the Cannaregio District, the site of the former Jewish Ghetto.
+The area is filled with great restaurants, bars, and shops offering kosher Venetian specialties, a Jewish museum, and several tourist-friendly synagogues.
 Eat and drink your way through regional specialties as you celebrate your first night in Italy.
 Buon appetito!